 Through Creighton’s DNP program, you’ll gain both advanced scientific knowledge and the practical hands-on skills you need to take on an even greater leadership role in healthcare.
-As a nursing student, you can further develop your communication, leadership and critical thinking skills through programs offered at Creighton’s Werner Institute—preparing you to go out into the world and make a difference.
+As a nursing student, you can further develop your communication, leadership and critical thinking skills through Negotiation and Conflict Resolution program courses —preparing you to go out into the world and make a difference.

 Only 3 out of 5 nurses work in hospitals, and the U.S. Bureau of Labor Statistics projects a 26% increase in nursing positions by 2020.
 Which means there’s a growing need for nurses in a variety of settings, including schools, correctional facilities, private companies, home health agencies, mental health settings, long-term care facilities, community health centers, research labs, and government and social assistance agencies.

 Completion of the Doctor of Nursing Program prepares students to:

 1. Integrate nursing science with theories and knowledge from interdisciplinary sciences to advance the health of people and quality of clinical practices.